Nick-Pillsbury/Purret/Video/readme.md

 ## Tools and Technology Stack

-### 1. C++
+### 1. Python FastAPI
-C++ was selected due to its performance characteristics and low-latency capabilities.
-The system must operate in a resource-constrained environment, as multiple containers run concurrently on the Raspberry Pi 5.
+FastAPI was selected due to its ease of use and high compatibility.
 **Benefits:**
-- High performance
-- Low memory overhead
-- Fine-grained hardware control
-- Suitable for real-time processing

----
+- Compatibility across clients and platforms
+- Ease of development and maintenance
+- Well-maintained and fast framework

 ### 2. FFmpeg
 FFmpeg was selected for video processing and streaming because it provides: